Manjeetsrana/sql-data-warehouse-project/README.md

 ## About Me

 Hi there !
-I am " Manjeet Singh Rana " , I am an Data Analyst and a passionate learner , learning about Data Engineering!
+I am " Manjeet Singh Rana " , I am a Data Analyst and a passionate learner , learning about Data Engineering!